-This portfolio appears in VICE Magazine's upcoming Photo Issue.
+This portfolio appears in VICE Magazine's 2019 Photo Issue.
 With this issue we wanted to celebrate the absurd, the lighthearted, and the humorous.
 It’s important to take a break from the real world.
 As much as we need to be informed, engaged, and aware, we also need to laugh.
 We wanted to champion the people making art with a sense of humor.
 In today’s climate, there’s something nicely subversive about that.
 You can read more about our theme in the letter from our editor.

 It was a given that we’d ask Maurizio Cattelan and Pierpaolo Ferrari, the duo behind the glossy biannual Toiletpaper magazine, if they’d contribute new work to this year’s photo issue.
 They’ve mastered the art of creating images that are guaranteed to be absurd, humorous, colorful, and playful.
 We first featured them in the magazine in 2012 and haven’t stopped since.
 They’ve now been in three photo issues and produced four covers for us.

 For this issue, they shared three delightfully strange images that appear in the next issue of Toiletpaper.
 One photo, which inexplicably features two knights in full armor posing with semi-peeled bananas, can be seen on our cover.
 We caught up with the duo on the inspiration behind their cover, bananas (in general), and what makes them laugh.

 VICE: Your cover features a knight in head-to-toe armor posing with a banana.
 We have a lot of questions about this, but first—why the banana?